-Basis for Adverse Opinion on Aggregate Discretely Presented Component Units and Qualified Opinion on Aggregate Remaining Fund Information
+Basis for Adverse Opinion on Aggregate Discretely Presented Component Units

 The financial statements referred to above do not include financial data for the City's legally separate discretely presented component units.
 Accounting principles generally accepted in the United States of America require financial data for the City's legally separate component units to be reported with the financial data of the City's primary government unless the City also issues financial statements for the financial reporting entity that include the financial data of its component units.
 The City has not issued such reporting entity financial statements.
-Because of this departure from accounting principles generally accepted in the United States of America, the assets, liabilities, net position, change in net position of the aggregate discretely presented component units would have been reported as approximately \$54 million, \$4.3 million and \$134,000 however, the actual amounts cannot be determined due to audits not performed on some component units at June 30, 2015.
-Assets and net position mentioned above are primarily made up of capital assets in the Corbin Utility Commission.
+Because of this departure from accounting principles generally accepted in the United States of America, the assets, liabilities, net position, change in net position of the aggregate discretely presented component units would have been reported as approximately \$41 million, \$1 million and \$134,000 however, the actual amounts cannot be determined due to audits not performed on some component units as of June 30, 2016.
+Assets and net position mentioned above are primarily made up of capital assets of the Corbin Utility Commission.
 There is no aggregate remaining fund information in any of the discretely presented component units.
-The financial statements do include City Hall Public Corporation, a legally separate blended component unit.
+The primary government financial statements do include City Hall Public Corporation, a legally separate blended component unit.